 B. Robert Lewis House first opened its doors on August 28, 1979, not far from where the current Eagan Lewis House stands today.
-Named after the late Senator B. Robert Lewis, who authored legislation to aid women in abusive relationships and to stem family violence.
+It is named after the late Senator B. Robert Lewis, who authored legislation to aid women in abusive relationships and to stem family violence.
 He also worked to create funding for a statewide program for battered women and their families.

 The home was purchased with Community Development Block Grant (CDBG) funding and was welcomed into the community by the surrounding neighbors who made it their mission to watch out for the fragile families inside.
 During that first year, 41 women and 64 children received safe housing at Lewis House.